-Custodial & Grounds Services combines services for custodial cleaning and upkeep of academic and administrative buildings, as well as grounds management, including campus trees and memorials, bike loops, landscaping, recycling & waste management, and moving services.
+Custodial & Grounds Services combines services for custodial cleaning and upkeep of academic and administrative buildings, as well as grounds management, including campus tributes (memorials, trees, gardens and more), bike loops, landscaping, recycling & waste management, and moving services.

 Assistant Director, Custodial & Grounds Services